jtsternberg/GC-Sermons/README.md

 ## Description ##

-Manage sermons and sermon content in WordPress
+Manage sermons and sermon content in WordPress.

+**Please note:** you will need to run `composer install` in order to fetch the dependenceis for this plugin/library, **or** you can [download the zip here](https://github.com/jtsternberg/GC-Sermons/blob/master/gc-sermons.zip?raw=true).

 ## Installation ##